cncf/devstats.archive/USAGE.md

 - Set `GHA2DB_DEPLOY_RESULTS`, webhook tool, default "0", comma separated list, use to set which travis ci results should be deployed.
 - Set `GHA2DB_DEPLOY_TYPES`, webhook tool, default "push", comma separated list, use to set which event types should be deployed.
 - Set `GHA2DB_PROJECT_ROOT`, webhook tool, no default - You have to set it to where the project repository is cloned (usually $GOPATH:/src/devstats).
+- Set `GHA2DB_PROJECT`, `gha2db_sync` tool to get per project arguments automaticlly and to set all other config files directory prefixes (for example `metrics/prometheus/`), it reads data from `projects.yaml`.

 All environment context details are defined in [context.go](https://github.com/cncf/devstats/blob/master/context.go), please see that file for details (You can also see how it works in [context_test.go](https://github.com/cncf/devstats/blob/master/context_test.go)).